Giovanni Giocondo

-Giovanni Giocondo, Order of Friars Minor, (c.
-1433 – 1515) was an Italian friar, architect, antiquary, archaeologist, and classical scholar.
+Giovanni Giocondo, O.F.M., (c.
+1433 – 1515) was an Italian Franciscan friar, architect, antiquary, archaeologist, and classical scholar.

 Biography

 Giovanni Giocondo was born in Verona around 1433.
 He joined the Dominican Order at the age of eighteen.
-Afterwards, however, he left the Dominicans and entered the Franciscan Order.
+Afterward, however, he left the Dominicans and entered the Franciscan Order.
 Giocondo began his career as a teacher of Latin and Greek in Verona, where Julius Caesar Scaliger was one of his pupils.

-As a young priest, Friar Giovanni was a learned archaeologist and a superb draughtsman.
+As a young priest, Giocondo was an archaeologist and draughtsman.
 He visited Rome, sketched its ancient buildings, wrote the story of its great monuments, and recorded, deciphered and explained many defaced inscriptions.
 He stimulated the revival of classical learning by making transcriptions of ancient manuscripts, one of which, completed in 1492, he presented to Lorenzo de' Medici.

 Giocondo soon returned to his native town where he built bridges and planned fortifications for Treviso, acting as architect engineer, and head-builder during the construction.